After an amazing vacation, many travelers come home feeling…sad. Why is this, and how do you combat the post trip slump?

 Dr. Gerhard Strauss-Blanche, from the Department of Physiology at the University of Vienna suggests, “Vacationers cease to be used to stress and thus react more strongly when confronted with it again” Makes sense!

 Vacations are supposed to lift your spirits and rejuvenate your body and mind, not leave you feeling sad and blue!
-These tips will discuss how to combat the post vacation slump, so you can keep your relaxed vacation mind alive!
+These tips will discuss how to combat the post trip slump, so you can keep your relaxed vacation mind alive!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.